sbegaudeau/eef/_specifications/default-behavior.md

 ##### Default behavior of properties.ecore

-By default if no properties view description is provided, Sirius creates one properties view tab named *General*.
+By default if no properties view description is provided, EEF creates one properties view tab named *General*.

 One section per semantic element associated to the selection will be also created.